SnazzyGaz/morse/README.md

 - Live scan Morse from microphone tone or camera light
 - Save generated Morse audio as MP3, with WAV fallback
 - Install on phone as a standalone web app
-- Works basically offline once loaded/installed

-## Files

-- `index.html` - main app UI and logic
-- `manifest.json` - PWA manifest for installability
-- `sw.js` - service worker for offline caching
-- `lame.min.js` - local MP3 encoder
-- `icon-192.png`, `icon-512.png`, `apple-touch-icon.png` - app icons

-## Running It

-Open `index.html` in a browser for basic use.

-For best results on phone and for install prompts:

-- serve it over HTTPS, or
-- use a local/dev server that your phone browser accepts

-Some browser features, especially camera torch access and install behavior, are more reliable over HTTPS.

 ## Installing On Phone